 Checking the temperature of cooked pork is crucial to ensure that it is safe to eat and properly cooked.
 The internal temperature of pork should reach a minimum of 145°F (63°C) according to the United States Department of Agriculture (USDA).
 However, it is important to note that the safe temperature may vary depending on the country or region you are in.
 Always consult reliable cooking guidelines specific to your location.

-See also How to cook fresh ginger
+See also How long to cook edamame

 Using a meat thermometer